Daily Jobs › Fun 😂

 How many work hours in a month today vs 100 years ago?

-Assuming we’re counting full-time working on a ‘traditional’ schedule.
-Counting today’s work hours in a month looks like this:
+Assuming a full-time role with a traditional schedule, calculating today’s work hours in a month generally looks like this:

 How many hours in a month are there overall?